 Overview

-Morgan Voight has dedicated her career to protecting the rights of patients who have been harmed by medical malpractice.
-Prior to joining Robins Kaplan in 2021, she worked for the Matonich Law firm assisting with medical malpractice cases while completing her law degree at Mitchell Hamline School of Law.
-Morgan graduated from law school summa cum laude with high honors in 2019.
-While in law school, Morgan served as an editor of the Mitchell Hamline Law Review for two years.
-She also worked for two years as a claims associate handling general liability claims.
+Before joining Robins Kaplan in 2021, Morgan worked at a different medical malpractice law firm, assisting with cases while completing her law degree at Mitchell Hamline School of Law.
+She graduated summa cum laude with high honors in 2019.
+During law school, she served as an editor of the Mitchell Hamline Law Review and worked as a claims associate, handling general liability claims for two years.

 Credentials